Security Tips to Stay Safe OnlineBilly McKindley

 - Keep your computer secure

 - Ensure all software (including your web browser) current by installing updates.
 This is usually as simple as turning on automatic updates on your computer but sometimes an application may ask you to update so keep an eye out.
 Things to keep up-to-date is your browser, antivirus, Java and Flash.
 Just be on the lookout for any bundled programs, such as the Ask Toolbar in Java.
-If you don’t want it make sure not to select it.
+If you don’t want it, don’t select it.

 - Use an effective antivirus and anti-spyware software.
 Having an effective and reputable antivirus and anti-spyware is a must & will keep you protected from infected files, pictures and webpages.